How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Conclusion

-You now have Microsoft Entra ID configured as a SAML identity provider in Keycloak.
-Users from your Entra ID tenant can authenticate into Keycloak-protected applications using their existing Microsoft credentials, with attributes like email, first name, and last name automatically mapped.
+That is Microsoft Entra ID running as a SAML identity provider in Keycloak.
+Users from your Entra ID tenant can now sign in to Keycloak-protected apps with their existing Microsoft credentials, and their email, first name, and last name flow in automatically through the attribute mappers.

 Guilliano Molaire